Equivariant Hypergraph Diffusion Neural Operators: Introduction

-We observe that the most commonly-used hyperedge potential functions are permutation invariant, which covers the applications where none of the nodes in a higher-order relation are treated as inherently special.
-For such potential functions, we further show that their induced diffusion operators must be permutation equivariant.
-Inspired by this observation, we propose a NN-parameterized permutation-equivariant architecture that is expressive to provably represent any continuous hyperedge diffusion operators, whose NN parameters can be learned in a data-driven way.
-We also introduce an efficient implementation of the architecture that can be easily implemented over current GNN platforms~\cite{FeyPyG,wang2019dgl}: We just need to combine a bipartite representation (or star expansion~\cite{agarwal2006higher,zien1999multilevel}, equivalently) of hypergraphs and the standard message passing neural network (MPNN)~\cite{gilmer2017neural}.
-By repeating this architecture by layers with shared parameters, we finally obtain our model named Equivariant Diffusion-based HNN (\proj).
+We observe that the most commonly-used hyperedge potential functions are permutation invariant and show that their induced diffusion operators must be permutation equivariant.
+Therefore, we propose a NN-parameterized permutation-equivariant architecture that can provably represent any continuous hyperedge diffusion operators while the NN parameters can be learned in a data-driven way.
+We also introduce an efficient implementation of the architecture via current GNN platforms~\cite{FeyPyG,wang2019dgl}, which simply combines a bipartite representation (or star expansion~\cite{agarwal2006higher,zien1999multilevel}, equivalently) of hypergraphs and the standard message passing neural network (MPNN)~\cite{gilmer2017neural}.
+By repeating this architecture by layers with shared parameters, we build our model Equivariant Diffusion-based HNN (\proj).
 Fig.~\ref{fig:diag} shows an illustration of hypergraph diffusion and the key architecture in \proj.

 To the best of our knowledge, we are the first one to establish the connection between the general class of hypergraph diffusion algorithms and the design of HNNs.
-Previous HNNs were either less expressive to represent equivariant diffusion operators~\cite{feng2019hypergraph,yadati2019hypergcn,dong2020hnhn,huang2021unignn,chien2021you,bai2021hypergraph} or needed to learn the representations by adding significantly many auxiliary nodes~\cite{arya2020hypersage,yadati2020neural,yang2020hypergraph}.
+Previous HNNs are either less expressive to represent equivariant diffusion operators~\cite{feng2019hypergraph,yadati2019hypergcn,dong2020hnhn,huang2021unignn,chien2021you,bai2021hypergraph} or need to learn the representations by adding significantly many auxiliary nodes~\cite{arya2020hypersage,yadati2020neural,yang2020hypergraph}.
 We provide detailed discussion of them in Sec.~\ref{sec:previous}.
 We also show that due to the equivariant architecture, \proj is by design good at predicting node labels over heterophilic hypergraphs where hyperedges mix nodes from different classes.
 Moreover, \proj can go very deep without much performance decay.